 Green Muscat Grapes

-Green Muscat grapes are available in the summer.
+Green muscat grapes are available in the summer through fall.

-Green Muscat grapes can be eaten fresh out-of-hand or added to fruit salads and paired with cheese courses.
-They are often dried for golden raisins or made into wine because the flavor of the grape does not diminish.
-As an edible garnish, the grapes are dipped in beaten egg whites, sprinkled with granulated sugar and chilled until set.
-Fresh Muscat grapes marry well with soft cheeses and often paired with roasted poultry and duck entrees.
-To store, refrigerate unwashed grapes in a plastic or paper bag and are best used within one week.
+Green muscat grapes are best suited for both raw and cooked applications such as boiling or roasting.
+They can be eaten fresh, out-of-hand or added to fruit salads and paired with cheeses.
+They can also be dried for golden raisins, pressed into a juice, or made into wine as the flavor of the grape does not diminish during the fermentation process.
+As an edible garnish, the grapes can be dipped in beaten egg whites, sprinkled with granulated sugar, and chilled until set.
+Fresh muscat grapes pair well with soft cheeses, Thai or Indian food, mince pies, roasted poultry, and duck entrees.
+They will keep up to a week when stored unwashed in a sealed container in the refrigerator.

 Recipes that include Green Muscat Grapes.
 One is easiest, three is harder.